sourcelevel/guidelines/resources/git_workflow.md

 ### In Development

-When the card is in this stage and due extern facts can't be moved to Ready For Review stage, add `blocked` label to the card, and leave it in this stage
+When the User Story is in this stage and due some reason it can't be moved to Ready For Review stage, add `blocked` label to the card leaving it in this stage.
+Also, comment on the User Story card explaining why it got blocked,

 #### Ready for Review